lindalu-MSFT/Word-Add-in-ClauseLibrary-Code-Sample/README.md

-# Office Clause Library #
+# Office Clause Library

-This repository shows how you can build a library of clauses that can be added to a word document.
+This repository shows how you can build a library of clauses that can be added to a Word document.
 These clauses can then be reused within documents.
 The clauses can be stored to any SharePoint library that contains the app.